XanderLem/Command_game/README.md

 * The score is the players score which can be updated now
 * The ">" is the cursor prompt for inputting commands
 # Inputting Commands
-## currently there are 7 commands, 4 of which are for movement
+## currently there are 7 commands, 4 of which are for movement, please note that the game only accepts one command at a time
 * "w" for moving the player up
 * "s" for moving the player down
 * "a" for moving the player left